-Kerlon (born 27 January 1988) is a Brazilian footballer who plays as an attacking midfielder for Spartak Trnava.
+Kerlon (born 27 January 1988) is a retired Brazilian footballer who played as an attacking midfielder for Cruzeiro, Inter Milan and Ajax.

 Top scorer and named Best Player at the 2005 South American Under 17 Football Championship.
 Famous for the so called ‘seal dribble’ that made him one of the most wanted wonderkids in the world.

 After scoring 8 goals in 7 games at the South American U-17 Championship Cruzeiro expected big things of Kerlon, who was being hailed as Brazil’s most exciting prospect since Ronaldinho.
 He played 26 times for Cruzeiro, where he wow’ed fans but was plagued by injuries and often saw his flamboyant playing style was met with hard challenges.